 While sugaring looks similar to waxing, it is considered a more natural and safer hair removal option.
 But how does sugaring work?
 In this, all natural method of hair removal, the ingredients are blended and heated to create a thick mixture.
 The mixture is then cooled until it reaches room temperature, applied to your skin, and removed to pull hair with it.

 Sugaring lasts longer and is considered more effective than waxing.
 The sugar molecules are smaller than wax and can seep down in your follicle and eliminate unwanted hair from the root.
 Since it is not harsh as wax, it will not leave you with redness and a burning sensation afterward.

 What is Waxing?

 Waxing is the technique of hair removal from the root using a covering of a sticky substance, like strip wax, and later eliminating the covering and pull out the hair from the follicle.
 Since waxing removes the hair follicle, which implies it will typically take longer for your hair to grow back and so extends the period for in-between procedures.

 There are various kinds of waxes used at salons & waxing studio for removing hair.
 Between soft and hard waxes, many ingredients can be incorporated in the waxes (lavender, honey, etc.) implying that you may never know which one will work perfectly for your skin type.

 One of the advantages of waxing is that your skin will feel hairless and silky smooth.
 When you wax, you will eliminate unwanted hair and wax away dead skin and dry cells in the process.
 With waxing, you aren’t at risk of nicks or cuts that can cause scars after shaving.

-Sugaring vs. Waxing Ingrown Hairs: Which One is The Best?
+Sugaring vs Waxing Ingrown Hairs: Which Lasts Longer?